Challenges for International Priests

 gifts and talents to their ministry, but also face distinct

 challenges.
-One of the most pervasive challenges is that of
+Among the most pervasive challenges are those of

 Even though most international priests have a strong command of